jocamav/jocamav.github.io/_posts/2020-01-08-working-with-pdf-java.markdown

     }
 {% endhighlight %}

-We can set the font to a `Paragraph` object and assigning this paragraph to the cell instead of using a String.
+The `PdfFont` object must be set to a `Paragraph` object and assigning this paragraph to the cell instead of using a `String`.
 For the cell style we can define some properties as:
 * Background
 * Border
 * Alignment of the text

+The PDF generated should look as this one.

 ![Screenshot 04](/assets/20200108itext/screenshot04.jpg)

 # Adding a Table with custom header

-We can use the classes `Cell` and `PdfFont` in order to define the format of the cell.
+With all this features we can define a table with a custom header and some rows with the default format.

 {% highlight java %}
     @Test